jonroberts/nasaMining/readme.md

 **project_similarity_vec_centroid.py**

-Run project_similarity_vec_centroid.py to calculate the 25 most similar datasets for each dataset based on the cosine similarity between mean keyword vectors.
+Run project_similarity_vec_centroid.py after keyword_similarity_vec.py to calculate the 25 most similar datasets for each dataset based on the cosine similarity between mean keyword vectors.

 - Each dataset contains some number of keywords, N, each with their own vector representation of dimension D; in order to simplify the distance calculation between one dataset with a keyword matrix K<sub>1</sub> of dimension N<sub>1</sub> x D, and a second with K<sub>2</sub> of dimension N<sub>2</sub> x D,